aggregat4/dendriform/README.md

 ## Next Steps

-1. implement export in OPML format and make sure Workflowy can read it
 1. Add creation timestamp and update timestamp
 1. Describe the architecture of the client: first high level overview with technologies and abstract components, then real components and dependencies, external APIs, storage format, ...
 1. Put all the standard actions into menuitems for the node popup